-I have been thinking on how I can involve you as parents on this website, this is what i have come up with.
+I have been thinking about how I can involve you as parents on this website, this is what I have come up with.
 Allowing Parents to write their own story of their journey, posting that to me, and allowing me to post it here, one after the other, in date order for all to see and read.

 If you wish to write something for here, send via this email ( www.birth-defect.outlook.com) The idea is for me to save a record of these on here for you all to read.contact me via my FaceBook page link on my Story page, to tell me you have emailed me.

 If at any time you thought to your self for a split second, WHY ME ?
 Read …….
 Three Angels……. this might help explain, WHY YOU x